microsoft/pxt-microbit/docs/projects/spy/smiley-buttons.md

 ## Code a micro:bit emoji! @unplugged

-Program the buttons on the @boardname@ to show a happy 😀 or sad face 🙁
+Program the buttons on the @boardname@ to show a Happy 😀 or Sad face 🙁

 ![Pressing the A and B buttons](/static/mb/projects/smiley-buttons/sim.gif)